unyt-org/uix/docs/manual/07 Rendering Methods.md

 > [!NOTE]
 > The rendering modes discussed in this chapter are not supported for frontend (client-side) rendering.
 > Using rendering modes on the frontend will not lead to errors to keep compatibility, but they don't
-> have any effect in regards to performance and loading times.
+> have any effect with regards to performance and loading times.

 ## Overview